NutritionalLungImmunity/nlisim/README.md

 * initialize the state variable `target` to what is provided in the config file
 * print a message on every time step

-# Geometry Importation

-An example geometry file can be found at [Girder](https://data.nutritionallungimmunity.org/#item/5dc778b2ef2e2603553c5a11).
-To import the geometry, place the geometry.hdf5 to the current directory.